dhojnik/automated-mongodbcluster/README.rst

 You could insert comments via webform.

-thast all and thank you for reading
+that is all and thank you for reading!